prebid/prebid.github.io/adops/before-you-start.md

 Note that DFP has an order [object limits](https://support.google.com/dfp_premium/answer/1628457?hl=en#Trafficking) of containing up to 450 line items (including archived line items).
 If you are designing your own granularity setup, make sure you do not exceed that amount.
 Or, you can find the recommended pre-configured granularities in our API reference under the [Set Config Price Granularity instructions](/dev-docs/publisher-api-reference.html#setConfig-Price-Granularity).

-### Step 2.
-One set of line items for all bidders vs. a set of line items for each bidder
+### One set of line items for all bidders vs. a set of line items for each bidder

 + <a href="#all-bidders">A. One set of line items for all bidders</a>
 + <a href="#per-bidder">B. One set of line items per bidder</a>